International Society of Travel Medicine: Certificate of Knowledge

 ISTM sponsors an examination for professionals to earn a Certificate of Knowledge in Travel Medicine.
 This exam is offered annually.
 The exam is written and developed by an international panel of travel medicine experts who are representative of the variety of professional disciplines associated with travel medicine.
 The exam represents a global standard for travel medicine practitioners in proficiency in travel medicine.
 In passing the Certificate of Knowledge Examination, one is awarded a Certificate of Travel Health, or CTH.

 Online Learning

 ISTM established a Travel Medicine Online Learning program consisting of more than 100 educational modules on travel medicine topics.
 The modules are available over the internet to members of the society as well as non-members.

 Conferences of the International Society of Travel Medicine

 The Conference of the International Society of Travel Medicine (CISTM) is the largest biennial gathering of travel medicine professionals.
 Typically alternating between Europe and North America, each CISTM provides opportunities for medical professionals to advance their specialty of travel medicine through plenary, symposium, and workshop meetings.
 Experts in the travel medicine and tangential subjects are invited to provide each delegate with comprehensive knowledge of current events in travel medicine.
 In non-CISTM years, the ISTM supports regional conferences around the world in conjunction with regional travel medicine societies.
-The next CISTM will be held in Kuala Lumpur, Malaysia in 2021.
+The next CISTM will be held in Bangkok, Thailand in 2027.